arunkr741/university_living_assignment/README.md

 Open your web browser and access the app at http://localhost:3000.

 ## Docker
-Alternatively, you can run the Quiz App using Docker.
+Alternatively, you can run the Contdown Timer and World clock App using Docker.
 A Dockerfile is provided for easy containerization.

 1. Build the Docker image:
    ```bash